claire-codes/hugo-blog/content/blog/2016-06-07-trailing-commas-in-javascript-objects-yay-or-nay.markdown

 ---
 layout: post
 title: Trailing commas in JavaScript objects, yay or nay?
 summary: And arrays too!
-It looks like you&#39;ve forgotten something but does it really matter?
+It looks like you've forgotten something but does it really matter?
 date: 2016-06-07 17:33:47
 comments: true
 published: true